harrisonzhu508/Bayesian-Inference-on-Football/README.md

 - Gaussian variational approximation
 - Metropolis algorithm

-To predict, we use sampling methods to calculate the integrals.
-Theoretically, they are backed by the Ergodic CLT and the law of large numbers.
+To predict, we use sampling methods to calculate the integrals - crude Monte Carlo integration.

-Remark: In the presentation PDF where is says 'MSE' it should really be SE.
-I forgot to divide by the total number of observations - sorry!

 ## Code